Diksha-sharma2012/python-assignment/README.md

       longest/shortest word, word frequency, and directory details.

  6. **Assignment 6 - Sorting File Paths in Python**
     - Write a Python program to sort a list of file paths in a natural, human-readable order.

+ 7. **Assignment 7 - Bank System**
+     - Implement Savings and Current Accounts with validation, transaction logging, account details, and withdrawal/deposit rules.